lemokami/Gcontacts-Helper/README.md

 Helps you to ease up the migration process from Gcontacts to its AOSP varient

 ## Basic Function
-It converts the .csv file given by the Google contacts and converts it into .vcf or .json file format
+It converts the .csv file given by the Google contacts and converts it into .vcf for importing in AOSP contacts varient.
+You can also convert it to json too

 ## Prerequisites
 1. Python